uberto/fotf/README.md

 # From Objects to Functions

-Repository with all the code from the book From Object to Functions, plus the the exercises solutions.
+Repository containing all the code from the book 'From Object to Functions', as well as solutions to the exercises.

 ![Book Cover]([http://url/to/img.png](https://pragprog.com/titles/uboop/from-objects-to-functions/uboop.jpg))